SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 plot(p1, p2)
 ```

-Next we compare `MPRK22(1.0)` and `MPRK43I(1.0, 0.5)` with some explicit and implicit methods from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/) which are also of second or third order.
-To guarantee nonnegative solutions of these methods, we select the solver option `isoutofdomain = isnegative`.
+Next we compare `MPRK22(1.0)` and `MPRK43I(1.0, 0.5)` to explicit and implicit methods of second and third order from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
+To guarantee nonnegative solutions, we select the solver option `isoutofdomain = isnegative`.

 ```@example NPZD
 # select MPRK methods for reference